ezpinsky/word-spot/README.md

 # WordSpot

-WordSpot is a fast-paced word-finding game similar to boggle.
-Find as many words as you can by connecting adjacent letters in 4 x 4 grid before the clock runs out.
+WordSpot is a fast-paced word-finding game similar to boggle but with a powerful depth-first search algorithm used to generate new boards based in user input.
+Find as many words as you can by connecting adjacent letters in a 4 x 4 letter grid.
 See if you can beat your friend’s highscore!

 ## MVP